 Leonardo's men are now back to winning ways and on course for the Scudetto once again, after a somewhat convincing two-goal victory...

 One minute later, Inter should have taken the lead through Giampaolo Pazzini.
-The move was started by the evergreen Javier Zanetti, who found Maicon on the right flank and the marauding Brazilian brilliantly found Pazzini with a delicate slide-rule pass, but the Italian hotshot’s finish whistled just wide.
+The move was started by the evergreen Javier Zanetti, who found Maicon on the right flank and the marauding Brazilian brilliantly picked out Pazzini with a delicate slide-rule pass, but the Italian hotshot’s finish whistled just wide.

 Andrea Ranocchia’s week could have ended on an even more sour note than his dreadful performance against Schalke midweek after his poor attempt of a clearance hit opposing striker Davide Moscardelli, but his volleyed shot went wide.